 Free Bet Blackjack Strategy and Tips – How-to Guide

-Free Bet Blackjack redefines one of the most popular card games, adding an unusual twist to it.
+Free Bet Blackjack redefines one of the most popular card games, adding an unusual twist.
 The game first appeared in Las Vegas in 2012.
-Fortunately, online casino players now can also try this unique game with real money, thanks to the release from Evolution Gaming with a live dealer.
+Fortunately, online casino players can now also try this unique game with real money, thanks to the release from Evolution Gaming with a live dealer.

 Free Bet Blackjack is based on the Classic Blackjack rules.
-On the flip side, there is an essential difference in this game — the presence of free bets.
+On the flip side, this live blackjack game has an essential difference — the presence of free bets.
 Understanding how they work is the key to developing the right Free Bet Blackjack strategy and reducing the house edge in the long run.

 Free Bet Blackjack Odds vs Regular Blackjack

 The difference in RTP is attained because, in Free Bet Blackjack, the bet is returned to the player if the dealer’s total is 22.
-In Classic Blackjack, dealer’s 22 is considered a bust, so the player automatically wins unless, of course, he busts himself.
+In Classic Blackjack, a dealer’s 22 is considered a bust, so the player automatically wins unless he busts himself.

 On the other hand, in Free Bet Blackjack, you can place certain extra bets for free, whereas in other versions, you would have to double your main bet to do the same thing.
 Free bets are an essential advantage for the player and necessary to increase your chances.